-Hebrews 13:5 "Don't love money; be satisfied with what you have.
-For God has said, "I will never fail you .

-..
-The Lord is my helper" (NIV) The combination of the KJV words, "conversations/tropos/a way, manner of life, character," and "not covetousness/aphilarguros," are most often translated to avoid a love of money, or to be satisfied with what you have.
-For example: "Put greed out of your lives" (JB), "Do not live for money" (NEB), and "Let your manner of life be without covetousness" (BLB).
-As disciples, we can be satisfied with whatever station we are in knowing that God will supply for our needs.
-As evidence for his argument, Paul quotes two Old Testament passages: Deuteronomy 31:6 and Psalm 118:6, 7.
-Both are filled with hope that we can trust in the Lord to provide for our needs.
-The same promise was repeated in the restoration in conjunction with the Law of Consecration in D&C 119:3-5.
+Heb 13:5 (NLT).
+"Don't love money; be satisfied with what you have.
+For God has said, "I will never fail you....'
+The Lord is my helper."
+The combination of the words tropos and aphilarguros, translated "conversations" and "not covetousness," are most often rendered as avoiding a love of money and being satisfied with what we have.
+For example, "Put greed out of your lives" (JB), "Do not live for money" (NEB), and "Let your manner of life be without covetousness" (BLB).
+As disciples, we can be satisfied with whatever station we have, knowing that God will supply for our needs.
+As evidence for his argument, Paul quotes Deu 31:6 and Ps 118:6, 7.
+Both passages are filled with hope that we can trust in the Lord to provide for our needs.
+The same promise was repeated in the Restoration in D&C 119:3-5.